fenago/katacoda-scenarios/machine-learning-mastery-python/chapter-17/finish.md

-Congratulations , You've Completed the Task of Save and Load Machine Learning Models!
+Congratulations , You've Completed the Task of Improve Performance with Algorithm Tuning!